datawhores/empuploader/README.md

 # Update
 > - Updating the json requires some understanding on how python strings work.
 > - Json can not intrepret regular line breaks, so it uses the python syntax of \n for line breaks
+> - If you not using templates then this mode is not needed
+>

+## Required Args
+--template
+> - template is read, and information on the json is updated